-If it doesn’t help maybe the screen has a touch compatibility issue.
+If it doesn’t help maybe the screen has Touch Compatibility Issues with iPhone Screens.

 Different Manufacturers- Different Calibration Settings